Guitar, Ukulele, Mandolin, and Banjo Instructors

 The styles of guitar lessons we teach are: Slide Guitar, Flat Picking, Jazz, Sweeps, Metal, Pop, Finger Style, Classical, Spanish, Flamenco, Country, Travis picking, and many more.

 Kevin Mittleman: Happy and amazingly talented, Kevin is a graduate of Berklee College of Music.
 He studied one-on-one with the legendary John Abercrombie, Mick Goodrick, and Mordy Ferber.
+He specializes in learning the Guitar in its entirety – learning Songs, Sight Reading, Theory, Technique, and Composition.
+Stylistically he focuses on Jazz, Rock, Classical, and World Music.
 Additionally, Kevin is an experienced composer (film scores for the United Nations), a touring and session musician, and frequently performs in the MD/VA/DC area.
 Kevin offers in-home lessons as well as lessons in-studio.
+All levels welcomed.
 Instruments: guitar, ukulele, mandolin, and banjo.
 All styles.

 Glenn Flaherty: Glenn is the host of the “Don’t Fear the Theory” instructional series and has audio, TV, and film credits as an educator and performer.
 A great communicator, Glenn has been a national performer at the Philly Folk Festival and a featured author and contributor for Yahoo and other media companies.
 A graduate of University of Maryland, he has had private training with famed slide guitarist Mike Auldridge and has performance credits throughout the United States and Europe including performing for audiences of 30,000+ at various festivals.
 He is an Ovation Guitar award recipient for Best Instructional Video.
 Instruments: guitar, harmonica, electric bass, tin whistle, recorder, accordion, and ukulele.
 Styles: blues, rock, classical, slide, and folk.